Research

 Dispute Settlement under Preferential Trade Agreements

 This project addresses the procedures and practices of dispute settlement among trading parties.
 It explores how the institutional design of trade agreements affects the occurrence, escalation, and resolution of disputes.
 While we have substantial insights into how trade disputes arise and are settled under the World Trade Organization (WTO) umbrella, we know much less about how trade disputes are handled outside the multilateral framework – in bilateral, plurilateral, or regional trade agreements.
-We are currently compiling a data set on the occurrence of disputes outside of the WTO system, their settlement practices, and levels of escalation.
+We are currently compiling data on the occurrence of disputes outside of the WTO system, their settlement practices, and levels of escalation.

 Concepts and Measurement of Power in International Relations